BNSC1/android-notes/README.md

 String concatenation: `String`s are immutable in Java, so when a `String` is concatenated, it creates a new `String` and discards the old one

-`StringBuilder`: mutable, asynchronous thus unsuitable for multi-threaded conditions, but is the fastest
+`StringBuilder`: mutable, asynchronous thus unsuitable for multi-threaded conditions, but is the fastest.
+It will automatically expand its capacity to fit added chars

 `StringBuffer`: mutable, synchronous thus suitable for multi-threaded conditions, but is slower than StringBuilder

 How is `String` implemented?: it is a wrapper of an array of chars which is final

-Why is `String` immutable?: to prevent manipulation of sensitive data
+Why is `String` immutable?:
+- prevent manipulation of sensitive data
+- thread-safety
+- can be cached in string constant pool
+- more performant than being mutable

 ### List function